RaffSStein/feign-client-auth-examples/README.md

 In this project, we showcase the configuration and use of two popular authentication methods with **Feign Client**:

 1. **Basic Authentication**:
 Basic authentication is a simple authentication scheme built into the HTTP protocol.
 In this example, a Feign Client is configured to send a username and password in the `Authorization` header in the form of `Basic base64(username:password)`.

 2. **OAuth2 Authentication**:
 OAuth2 is a more robust authorization framework.
-In this example, we configure Feign Client to use OAuth2 tokens to authenticate API requests, using Spring Security to handle OAuth2 token generation and validation.
+In this example, we configure Feign Client to use OAuth2 tokens to authenticate API requests, using `Spring Security` to handle `OAuth2 token` generation and validation.

-Both examples demonstrate how to create a custom Feign Client configuration to include the necessary authentication information in the request headers.
+3. **NTLM Authentication**:
+NTLM uses a three-step handshake (challenge-response mechanism) that involves sending and managing dynamically encoded messages in order to authenticate into the server.
+``org.apache.http`` library is used in order to build a custom ``Client`` which handles this authorization method

+4. **API Key Authentication**:
+API Key authentication involves including a static key with each API request.
+The key can be sent via a header, a query parameter, or a cookie.

+5. **JWT Based Authentication**:
+***JSON Web Tokens (JWT)*** are self-contained tokens that include encoded claims and are digitally signed (using either symmetric or asymmetric keys).
+In this setup, the Feign `Client` sends the JWT in the `Authorization` header.

+6. **Digest Authentication**:
+Digest authentication improves upon Basic Authentication by using a challenge–response mechanism where the credentials are hashed along with a nonce (a random value) before being sent.

+7. **Mutual TLS Authentication**:
+Mutual TLS authentication involves both the client and the server authenticating each other using digital certificates during the SSL/TLS handshake.

+8. **HMAC (Hash-based Message Authentication Code)**:
+HMAC authentication relies on a shared `secret key` between the client and server.
+The client computes a hash (signature) of the request data (which can include headers, query parameters, or the payload) and sends it along with the request.
+The server then recomputes the hash to verify the request's integrity and authenticity.

+9. **SAML (Security Assertion Markup Language)**:
+SAML is an XML-based protocol often used for Single Sign-On (SSO) in enterprise environments.
+It enables the exchange of authentication and authorization data between an identity provider and a service provider.

 ## Basic Authentication Example